Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) has failed to comply with these Rules;

-   2. has violated a provision of the Code of Conduct;
+   b) has violated a provision of the Code of Conduct;

-   3. has been referred by a registered complaint; or
+   c) has been referred by a registered complaint; or

-   4. is subject to a successful "no confidence" motion under rule 105.
+   d) is subject to a successful "no confidence" motion under rule 105.

 2. Except in cases of verifiably intentional Misconduct, as defined by the Code of Conduct, disciplinary action may not be taken without first attempting a Dispute Resolution process.